What Does it Mean to Study Communication Disorders?

 Accident victims are commonly affected by communication disorders as well.
 Hearing loss is often evident in workers who are in close proximity to explosions or loud machinery.
 Trauma can also cause psychological damage that paralyzes one's ability to communicate effectively.

 Is a Degree in Communication Disorders Right for You?

 It takes a special kind of person to work with patients who suffer from communication disorders.
-Many of these professionals later go on to become successful speech pathologists or audiologists.
-During their work with communication disorders, these specialists develop skills that build the foundation for successful medical careers, including:
+The work often demands skills such as:

 - Extreme patience